-In fact, Indians usually only donate blood because they’re required to replace it in exchange for the blood used for the treatment of loved ones, friends and family.
-Even when blood donation drives are mobilised, they have very few donors because of a number of misconceptions.
+In fact, Indians usually only donate blood because they’re required to replace it in exchange for the blood used for the treatment of loved ones, friends, and family.
+Even when blood donation drives are mobilized, they have very few donors because of a number of misconceptions.
 People worry about the hygiene of needles and blood collection, they believe blood donation will compromise their immunity, or that the body will never be able to replace the blood they donated again.

 As Women, Are You Eligible To Donate Blood?

 Not just women, most people can donate blood if they don’t have any underlying conditions.
 But, there are some specifics when it comes to women donating blood that you should make note of.
 These include:

 - A woman should be between 18-65 years of age to donate blood.

 - You should weigh at least 50kgs; not be underweight for your height and age.

 - You should pass the pre-test for blood donation where they will screen you for high blood pressure and diabetes.
 Donors may be allowed if they’re within permissible limits.